Hard to find, harder to kill, but so worth it.

 - Also, Golden Waddle Dees from Squeak Squad and Sneak Sacks in Epic Yarn.
 The former is unreasonably fast and will sprint straight over the edge of a bottomless pit if you don't trap it quickly enough, while the latter moves at a speed slightly faster than Kirby can run at and will disappear if not killed in time.
 They leave behind treasure chests and dozens of beads, respectively.

-- Koopa Troopas, despite being common enemies in the Super Mario Bros universe, they rarely appear in Super Mario 64.
-Not only they cannot hurt you at all, they run away the minute they spot you.
+- Koopa Troopas, despite being common enemies in the Super Mario Bros. universe, rarely appear in Super Mario 64.
+Not only can they not hurt you at all, they run away the minute they spot you.
 Stomping on them punts them out of their shells and you can use their shell to slide across the ground to defeat enemies and even slide up slopes.
 Defeating the Koopa itself makes it drop a blue coin, which is worth 5 coins and is helpful for 100% Completion since 100 coins gets you a star for that level.

 - Iridescent Flint Beetles in Pikmin are invincible, randomly appear, scurry around, then burrow back underground.
 But if you can make a thrown pikmin land on its back, it will drop pellets and nectar.
-Skills players can get multiple payouts from the same bug.
+Skills players can get multiple payouts from the same bug, but never more than three.

 - The sequel keeps the Flint Beetle and adds two cousins.
 The Iridescent Glint Beetle has a shiny golden shell and drops a Treasure or multiple sprays when hit.
 There is also the Doodlebug, which can drop sprays, pellets, or nectar, but periodically releases poisonous gas that can kill pikmin.